Lawton Tubes

 200°10.2mm13.6mm17.0mm20.4mm23.8mm27.2mm30.6mm34.0mm40.8mm85.0mm

-Copper pipe installations have been tried and tested over many years of use in all parts of plumbing and heating systems.
+Copper straight pipe installations have been tried and tested over many years of use in all parts of plumbing and heating systems.
 Copper’s versatility in such a wide variety of situations has resulted in the design and development of many different types of fixing clips and bracketing systems.

 Figure 1: Typical clips and brackets